-Along these lines, the results of the HRV analysis revealed that 3 of the 27 officers tested fell below the normal ranges for their age groups in several key measures of autonomic nervous system function and balance, placing them at increased risk of cardiovascular disease, sudden death, and premature mortality from all causes.^{89,99} The number of high-risk individuals identified in this study equaled approximately 11% of the sample, which is 2.2 times the ratio that would be expected to be found in an average population.
+Along these lines, the results of the HRV analysis revealed that three of the 27 officers tested fell below the normal ranges for their age groups in several key measures of autonomic nervous system function and balance, placing them at increased risk of cardiovascular disease, sudden death, and premature mortality from all causes.^{87,97} The number of high-risk individuals identified in this study equaled approximately 11% of the sample, which is 2.2 times the ratio that would be expected to be found in an average population.
 This is remarkably consistent with the epidemiological findings indicating that police officers have 2.3 times the risk of cardiovascular disease as compared to the general population.19 This study's findings therefore suggest that 24-hour HRV analysis can be a useful screening tool to identify at-risk individuals in organizational settings.
-Over many years of conducting 24-hour HRV analysis, we have observed that low HRV is often accompanied by fatigue and is frequently found in indibuilding and energy self-regulation techniques to help them reduce stress responses in order to increase their resilience and improve their health.
+Over many years of conducting 24-hour HRV analysis, we have observed that low HRV is often accompanied by fatigue and is frequently found in individuals who encounter prolonged or chronic stress.
+Encouragingly, it has been demonstrated that consistent practice of the self-regulation techniques can help increase HRV and restore healthy autonomic function.50 We therefore recommend that once at-risk individuals are identified, they be given personal training in resilience building and energy self-regulation techniques to help them reduce stress responses in order to increase their resilience and improve their health.

-HRV is also a marker of the efficiency of the body's neural feedback mechanisms and reflects the individual's capacity to effectively organize physiological and behavioral resources in response to environmental demands.61 As with many of the body's regulatory systems, the greater the range of variability, the healthier the individual and the greater one's physiological and behavioral flexibility to respond to external challenges.
-Thus, individuals with low HRV have reduced capacity to effectively adjust and respond to stressful stimuli.100 Low HRV is also associated with decreased cognitive functions, especially on tasks that require executive control.61 This is particularly relevant as police officers are continually confronted with numerous and diverse challenges that require a wide range of behavioral responses.
+HRV is also a marker of the efficiency of the body's neural feedback mechanisms and reflects the individual's capacity to effectively organize physiological and behavioral resources in response to environmental demands.60 As with many of the body's regulatory systems, the greater the range of variability, the healthier the individual and the greater one's physiological and behavioral flexibility to respond to external challenges.
+Thus, individuals with low HRV have reduced capacity to effectively adjust and respond to stressful stimuli.100 Low HRV is also associated with decreased cognitive functions, especially on tasks that require executive control.60 This is particularly relevant as police officers are continually confronted with numerous and diverse challenges that require a wide range of behavioral responses.
 It is therefore important to restore natural physiological variability in officers with low HRV in order to increase the likelihood that they will have a greater range of behavioral flexibility.